open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 ## Customize optimizer constructor

-### Step 1: Create a new optimizer constructor
+### Step 1: Implement a new optimizer constructor

-Constructor can be used to create optimizer, optimizer wrapper and customized hyperparameters of different layers in model network.
-The optimizer of some models would adjust with specified parameters such as weight decay of BatchNorm layer.
+Optimizer constructor is used to create optimizer and optimizer wrapper for model training, which has powerful functions like specifying learning rate and weight decay for different model layers.
-Users can set different optimization policy on different parameters of model by customized optimizer constructor.
+Here is an example for a customized optimizer constructor.

 ```python
 from mmengine.optim import DefaultOptimWrapperConstructor